open-mmlab/mmflow/docs/en/data_prepare/FlyingChairs/README.md

 **Note**:

-Annotation file is not required for local file storage, and it will be used in dataset config file when using cloud object storage like ceph.
-There is an example for using object storage
+Annotation file is not required for local file storage, and it will be used in dataset config file when using cloud object storage like s3 storage.
+There is an example for using object storage:

 ```python
 dataset_type = 'FlyingChairs'